 2. Water Main Location

 a.
-The water mains shall be installed in the unpaved town or state right-of-way on the north and east sides of the road unless otherwise approved by the District.
+The water mains shall be installed in the unpaved town or state right-of-way on the north and east sides of the road, and approximately four feet in from the property line unless otherwise approved by the District.

 3. Bedding Conditions